NotLemon/AniList-Manual/submission-form/general/release-data/start-date.md

 ## Start Date

-The date that the work began airing or began serialisation.
+The date that the work began airing or began serialization.

 {% hint style="info" %}
 If a title releases early but then continues that release in a regular schedule, the start date should reflect that earlier release and the airing episode count should reflect it as well.